 The purge is based on the number of versions per object that should be retained.

 The JS7 - Audit Log holds information about any operation performed which changes the state of an object, such as deploying objects, adding orders etc. Depending on the number of deployments and interventions related to order execution, the audit log can grow to some considerable size.

-Organizations which are subject to compliance requirements should check if retention periods before purging the audit log meet their needs.
+Organizations which are subject to compliance requirements should check if retention periods for purging the Audit Log and History of Failed Logins meet their needs.

 - The "Settings" menu can be accessed in the JOC Cockpit GUI.